-After all, it is an organic, naturally grown material, it is easy to process and has unique characteristics.
-Early furniture was made entirely from natural products such as wood and today is also an integral part of modern interior design.
+After all, it is an organic, naturally grown material.
+Early furniture was made entirely from natural products such as wood, and today is an integral part of modern interior design.
 Wood in the bedroom has a positive effect on sleep – both mentally and physically.

-It is probably not an exaggerated assertion that the natural raw material was (and is) important for housing developments – without it, hardly any progress would have been possible, from making fires to making tools to buildings – and most importantly, of course: as an air source.
+Natural raw material was (and is) important for housing developments – without it, hardly any progress would have been possible, from making fires to making tools to buildings – and most importantly, of course: as an air source.

-Another classic is pine wood, which comes from the pine tree native to North America and has a very characteristic and aromatic fragrance.
-In experiments, the researchers were able to prove that when sleeping in a pine bed or simply with the scent of the wood, blood pressure drops and the heartbeat slows down – about 3,500 strokes less were needed in a single night.
-The exact reasons for this are still being investigated, but there seems to be a mixture of several factors.
+Another classic is pine wood, which comes from the pine tree native to North America and has a very unique aromatic fragrance.
+In experiments, researchers were able to prove that when sleeping in a pine bed, or simply with the scent of the wood, blood pressure went lower and the heartbeat slowed down.
+The exact reasons for this are still being investigated, but there seem to be a mixture of several factors.

-It also improves the indoor climate when people choose furniture made from natural materials.
+It also improves indoor climates when people choose furniture made from natural materials.
 The reason for this is the organic structure with fine micropores, through which they can absorb and release moisture.
 This has a balancing effect on the environment and prevents both very humid and very dry air – the former favours the multiplication of germs and bacteria, the latter, on the other hand, leads to dehydration of the mucous membranes and irritates the airways.

-Pine is rich in essential oils, grows relatively fast and has a straight trunk.
+Pine is rich in essential oils, grows relatively fast, and has a straight trunk.
 Due to its rapid growth and robust nature, it is widely used in the furniture making.